 There was a time when technology and agriculture were at the opposite ends of the value chain spectrum.
 Not anymore.
 Today, not only do we have ample evidence to substantiate the role of technology in agriculture but also point to its irrevocable dependency in farming operations.

 As we’ll see in this article, 21st-century farmers cannot be considered progressive if they don’t use modern technology in agriculture, vis-a-vis mobile apps.
+Nowadays, many farmers are developing organic food e-commerce platform for themselves to interact directly with customers or B2B industry.

 How Mobile Seeped into Agriculture?